Healthy Food for Gut:

 In Gut science, there are two important aspects to mention:

-- The first aspect is the Diversity of bacteria.
+- The first aspect is the Diversity of Bacteria.

-- The second aspect is the type of bacteria commonly called “Good” or “Bad” bacteria, related to our gut health.
-This second aspect is more complex — it depends on many parameters that determine whether a bacterium is considered “Good” or “Bad.”
+- The second aspect is the type of Bacteria commonly called “Good” or “Bad” Bacteria, related to our gut health.
+This second aspect is more complex; It depends on many parameters that determine whether a bacterium is considered “Good” or “Bad.”

 If we focus on Bad Bacteria, it’s important to understand that no matter what we do to reduce them, some will always exist.
 Even if we do our best to reduce bad bacteria, they will decrease, yes, but some will always come back into our gut, no matter what we do.